ivy-green/Web-Ecommerce-Delivery-Server/README.md

 ## Technique ##

 I was practise some kinds of Design Pattern in this project.
-Some of them have already been on Spring framework but I was still rework with it, just be generously with my first art. thank you.
+Some of them have already been on Spring framework but I was still rework with it, just be generous with my first art.
+Thank you.
 Design patterns:
 + Dependency Injection
 + Factory Method